CIS-Team/Back-End-Roadmap-2024/README.md

 <a href="https://www.youtube.com/playlist?list=PLpzy7FIRqpGD0kxI48v8QEVVZd744Phi4">Laravel 5.x</a>

 ### Laravel 7.x: Sarthak Shrivastava
-Here you will learn more topics to become Ninja in Laravel and you will learn other things like Livewire and Tailwind CSS (from 10 to 15 day) 👇
+Here you will learn more topics like `Livewire` and `Tailwind CSS` (from 10 to 15 day) 👇

 <a href="https://youtube.com/playlist?list=PLe30vg_FG4OSCTUv3XIkwH--cK2D7rfJJ">English Laravel 7.x</a>

 ### Livewire
-Here you will learn Laravel Livewire framework, this framework is sameller to Vue.js (from 5 to 10 day) 👇
+Here you will learn `Livewire1 framework, this framework is similar to `Vue.js` (from 5 to 10 day) 👇

 > This step is optional BUT I advise you to learn that great framework as it will relieve you from AJAX problems.
 If you'd like to learn Vue.js you can see this <a href="https://youtube.com/playlist?list=PLDoPjvoNmBAzDuaT7kEURZQbw9dQHepK9">tutorial</a>